 Q. Is it true that the only way to really lose weight is through dieting – and exercise doesn't actually help?

-A healthy, balanced diet is undoubtedly one of the main drivers for weight loss; you really can’t out run a bad diet.
+A healthy, balanced diet is undoubtedly one of the main drivers for weight loss.
 However, exercise can be used alongside having a healthy diet to create what’s known as an ‘energy deficit’ (this is where we lose weight).
 In some instances, exercise can create this energy deficit without dieting, as long as your current diet is not high in calories.
 Remember, exercising isn’t all about losing weight.
 Think of the added benefits exercise, such as improving your heart health, increasing your metabolic control, improving muscle function and helping you feel less stressed.
-Take a look at our article to find out more about exercise and mental health benefits here.
+Take a look at our article to find out more about the mental health benefits of exercise.

 Q. I've heard two different pieces of advice around best the ways to exercise - some say cardio first then weights, others say weights first.
 Do you have any advice?

-Exercise prescription is often over complicated at the best times, so let’s cut it down to the basics.
+Exercise prescription is often over complicated at the best of times, so let’s cut it down to the basics.
 There’s no consensus yet to justify one order of exercises over the other.
 If your goal is to increase endurance, it would be best to focus on cardio for that specific session, or if you want to increase muscle mass it would be best to focus on weights (i.e. focus on session quality as opposed to quantity).
-Bear in mind, exercise is never one or the other; you can always alternate days between weights and cardio.
-If you want to do both cardio and weights in the same session, specifically including movements such as Olympic lifts or heavy resistance training, this would generally come before cardio due to the complexity of the movements.
+Bear in mind, you can do both and can always alternate days between weights and cardio.
+If you want to do both cardio and weights in the same session, specifically including movements such as olympic lifts or heavy resistance training, this would generally come before cardio, due to the complexity of the movements.
 New to weight training?
 Take a look at our article on training with weights to help get you started.

-Q. I hear so many different ways to keep fit I'm not sure which is the right one for me?
-Is there a standard set of exercises I should do to keep fit?
+Q. I hear so many different ways to keep fit I'm not sure which is the right one for me.
+Is there a standard set of exercises I should do?

 Q. When looking to add muscle is it better to lift heavy and less, or light and more?

 If you’re looking to build muscle, one of the most important factors is training to fatigue (i.e. training until your muscles are tired and you can’t do any more repetitions).
-Most of the recent research* on this topic (from the National Centre for Biotechnology Information) has shown that training with lighter weights can have the same outcome as training with heavier weights, as long as you are training until your muscles are exhausted (you feel a burn!).
+Most of the recent research on this topic (from the National Centre for Biotechnology Information) has shown that training with lighter weights can have the same outcome as training with heavier weights, as long as you are training until your muscles are exhausted (you feel a burn!).
 This appears to be the main ‘driver’ for muscle gain.
 Variation is another important factor.
-If you can vary your training to include periods of heavier weights (low reps) and also periods of lighter weights (high reps), you’ll likely be increasing both your strength and endurance.
+If you can mix up your training to include periods of heavier weights (low reps) and also periods of lighter weights (high reps), you’ll likely be increasing both your strength and endurance respectively.